Harold Robert Meyer addrc.org 9/7/2023

 In contrast, active listening is an active and intentional process.
 It involves being fully present in the conversation, focusing on the speaker’s words, and trying to understand their perspective.
 Active listening requires concentration, empathy, and the willingness to set aside one’s own thoughts and biases.
 This skill can be developed with practice and has far greater benefits than passive listening.
 By actively listening, individuals foster effective communication, understanding, and stronger relationships.

 Active listening comprises several key components that contribute to its effectiveness.
 Firstly, it involves providing verbal cues to the speaker, such as using phrases like “I understand” or “Tell me more.”
 These cues demonstrate your engagement and encourage the speaker to continue sharing their thoughts.
 Also, paraphrasing and summarizing the speaker’s words can help confirm your understanding and clarify potential misunderstandings.

 Another crucial component is non-verbal communication.
 Active listening requires maintaining eye contact, nodding, and using appropriate facial expressions to show attentiveness and interest.
 These non-verbal cues signal to the speaker that you are fully present and engaged in the conversation.
 Furthermore, active listening involves avoiding distractions and creating a conducive environment for communication.
-This means putting away electronic devices, finding a quiet space, and ensuring that both the listener and speaker are comfortable.
+This means putting away electronic devices, finding a quiet space, and ensuring the listener and speaker are comfortable.